DanielPajita/DanielPajita/README.md

 My main interests are:

-- **Causal inference**, driven by my strong interest in econometrics and quantitative methods;
+- **Causal inference**, driven by my strong interest in econometrics and quantitative methods.
-- **Public policy analysis**, based on my experience working with institutions such as MTPE, SUNEDU, and PRODUCE in Peru;
+- **Public policy analysis**, based on my experience working with institutions such as MTPE, SUNEDU, and PRODUCE in Peru.
-- **Data analysis**, particularly through hands-on experience cleaning and processing large administrative datasets;
+- **Data analysis**, particularly through hands-on experience cleaning and processing large administrative datasets.
 - **History**, as a personal intellectual interest that complements my analytical perspective.

 I enjoy working at the intersection of economics and data science, applying quantitative tools to understand real-world problems.